openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 needed by CCO or webhook, for input of the cloud credentials while not having to change the Subscription API.

-Show in OperatorHub that the cluster is in a mode that supports token-based authentication by reading the `.spec.serviceAccountIssuer` from the Authentication CR, `.spec.platformSpec.type` from the Infrastructure CR, `.spec.credentialsMode` from the CloudCredentials CR.
+Show in OperatorHub that the cluster is in a mode that supports token-based authentication by reading the `.spec.serviceAccountIssuer` from the Authentication CR, `.status.platformStatus.type` from the Infrastructure CR, `.spec.credentialsMode` from the CloudCredentials CR.

 Show that the operator is enabled for Token-based use by reading the CSV annotation provided by the operator author.